(I may earn a small commission from the products mentioned in this post.)

 As I mentioned above I put off surgery for several years thinking I could handle the pain and hoping for a less invasive procedure to fix my knee.
 I visited several doctors prior to making my decision to have TKR.

-All the other non-surgical options for my knee would be temporary only delay TKR.
+All the other non-surgical options for my knee would be temporary and only delay TKR.
 Based on my research and the opinions of my doctors there are no new innovations and procedures on the horizon.

 I felt that I had exhausted all my options and that I was ready to have TKR.
 I made the decision without any doubts and with great expectations.